Presentation of ElectroDB

 The source-code for both the database scrapper and the app is available on this GitHub repository: https://github.com/CGrassin/electrodb

-Although I want to keep ElectroDB lightweight and fast, there are several features that I am thinking on adding to the app in future updates:
+Although I want to keep ElectroDB lightweight, fast and focused, there are several features that I am thinking on adding to the app in future updates:

-- Add other tools (resistor value calculator, circuit examples, etc.): having all these functions in one app could be very convenient.
+- Add other tools (resistor value calculator, circuit examples, etc.): having all these functions in one app with a common UX design language could be very convenient.

 - Enrich my DB: I could gather more information to offer a powerful parametric search.
 For instance: usual price, power requirements, etc.